lukasbirki/ValiTex/README.md

 # ValiTex Checklist
-This checklist accompanies the [ValiTex](https://lukasbirki.shinyapps.io/ValiTex/) framework for validating text-based measures of social science constructs by Birkenmaier et al. (2023 forthcoming).
+This repository contains the online checklist which accompanies the [ValiTex](https://lukasbirki.shinyapps.io/ValiTex/) framework for validating text-based measures of social science constructs by Birkenmaier et al. (2023 forthcoming).
 The framework provides clear guidelines for best practices in validation, with a normative stance on what constitutes good validation evidence.
 For a detailed explanation, please refer to the description in Birkenmaier et al. (2023 forthcoming) or the "Theoretical Background" section in the webpage.

 ## Link to the Webpage
 https://lukasbirki.shinyapps.io/ValiTex/